pycyber/hermes/README.md

   add a config named 'ignore_port_channel' in chain config that recieve a list of destination port and channel id to ignore

   e.g. ignore_port_channel = [{ channel_id = 'channel-64', port_id = 'oracle'}]
+- **Add a global config that delay the packet sending used for backup hermes**

+  add a config named 'packet_delay' in global config that received the duration.

+  e.g. packet_delay = '10s'

 ## Status